rthelionheart24/eecs587_term-project/README.md

 # Implementation

-Given the design, we need to think carefully about how to sychronize the quantum circuits, and we are making a few key assumptions and simplifications here:
+Given the design, we need to think carefully about how to synchronize the quantum circuits, and we are making a few key assumptions and simplifications here:

 1. We assume that we know the number of shots within each batched task; this is needed to allocate memory for each shot.
 2. We assume that we know the number of non-deterministic operators in each shot.
 Without loss of generality, we made no assumption of the type or arragement of quantum operators.
 This is also needed for memory allocation.